kubeshop/kusk-gateway/cmd/kusk/docs/kusk_api_generate.md

 ### Options

 ```
-      --envoyfleet.name string        name of envoyfleet to use for this API
+      --envoyfleet.name string        name of envoyfleet to use for this API.
+Default: kusk-gateway-envoy-fleet (default "kusk-gateway-envoy-fleet")
       --envoyfleet.namespace string   namespace of envoyfleet to use for this API.
 Default: kusk-system (default "kusk-system")
   -h, --help                          help for generate
   -i, --in string                     file path or URL to OpenAPI spec file to generate mappings from. e.g. --in apispec.yaml